Your Aldergrove

 Building a Community

-Located in a walkable urban town centre the Centre’s 194 residential units consist of 1 and 2 bedroom homes that feature contemporary finishes, traditional textures, and open, family-friendly layouts.The communal rooftop terrace is the perfect setting for an impromptu social gathering.
+Located in a walkable urban town centre the Centre’s 158 homes consist of 1 bed, 2 bed and 2 bed + flex homes that feature contemporary finishes, traditional textures, and open, family-friendly layouts.The communal rooftop terrace is the perfect setting for an impromptu social gathering.
 Parents can access an onsite standalone daycare.
 And you are just steps away from a curated collection of artisanal coffee shops, local grocers, and boutique restaurants conveniently located beneath the homes.

 A BUILDER